stephengold/FuzeCreek/README.md

 1. Install a [Java Development Kit (JDK)][adoptium], if you don't already have one.
-2. Point the `JAVA_HOME` environment variable to your JDK installation:
+2. Point the "JAVA_HOME" environment variable to your JDK installation.
-   (The path might be something like "C:\Program Files\Java\jre1.8.0_301" or "/usr/lib/jvm/java-8-openjdk-amd64/" or "/Library/Java/JavaVirtualMachines/liberica-jdk-17-full.jdk/Contents/Home" .)
+   (The path might be something like "C:\Program Files\Java\jre1.8.0_301" or "/usr/lib/jvm/java-8-openjdk-amd64" or "/Library/Java/JavaVirtualMachines/liberica-jdk-17-full.jdk/Contents/Home" .)
   + using Bash or Zsh: `export JAVA_HOME="` *path to installation* `"`
   + using Windows Command Prompt: `set JAVA_HOME="` *path to installation* `"`